mirhasalh/riverpod_demo/README.md

 # riverpod_demo

-A simple Flutter project for demoing Riverpod.
+A Flutter project demonstrating the minimal implementation of Riverpod.

+# Target platform.

+- Android

 ## Features ✨